Pyrdacor/Ambermoon-Advanced/docs/ExtendedLOB.md

 4th | 01 02 01 02 01 02 | Copy again

-## 160 to 191: Encodes a large match
+## 64 to 95: Encodes a large match

-In hex the header is A0 to BF.
-You can check if the header starts with the bit sequence 101.
+In hex the header is 40 to 5F.
+You can check if the header starts with the bit sequence 010.

 Large matches are similar to small matches but with different value ranges for offset and length.
 Offsets can be 1 to 1024 and lengths 3 to 130.
 The encoding needs 2.5 bytes.
 You will save 0.5 to 127.5 bytes.
 The cases where you only save 0.5 to 15.5 are also rare as you can encode small matches of length 3 to 18 with just 2 bytes.
 The large match encoding is only necessary if the offset is between 513 and 1024.
 In those cases it is still good to save a few bits and bytes but the chance raises which each increased offset to find the same data again more closely as well.